willisk0612/multivator/README.md

 ### Mechanisms
 #### Bidding
-1. On hall orders, initial bids are broadcasted with an estimate cost time.
+1. On hall orders, initial bids (button events with costs) are broadcasted.
 2. The other nodes respond with a reply bid.
-3. Once the number of bids are equal to the number of peers in the network, it chooses an assignee to take the hall order.
+3. Once the number of received bids are equal to the number of peers in the network, it locally chooses an assignee to take the hall order.

 #### Synchronization